dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 Note that this command will use the bundled Electron browser when executing the tests headlessly.
 In the CI job these tests will execute using chrome, safari will be added in a future PR.

+### Accessibility Testing:

+Currently performed at the E2E stage.
+Libraries used: axe-core (https://github.com/dequelabs/axe-core) and cypress-axe (https://github.com/component-driven/cypress-axe).

+Configured to the WCAG2.2 AA standard in the following file cypress/support/a11y.ts.

+To check accessibility call .checkA11Y() from the basePage.

+Any violations of this standard cause a test failure unless the rule violated has been accepted in cypress/support/a11y.ts.

 ## Code structure

 The `app` folder contains the pages that are rendered server side.
 The pages are in folders that will correspond to the route.